Animal nutritionist

 The speed of scientific development within this area of science means it's especially important to keep up to date through continuing professional development (CPD).
 You can keep abreast of changes within animal nutrition by reading technical and scientific journals and subscribing to online resources such as:

-If you're an associate member of the Association for Nutrition, you should undertake CPD with the aim of upgrading to Registered Nutritionist status within 3 to 5 years.
-You will need to maintain a record of your CPD activities throughout your career.
+If you're an associate member of the Association for Nutrition, you should undertake CPD and upgrade to Registered Nutritionist status within three to five years.
+You'll need to maintain a record of your CPD activities throughout your career.

-You'll find opportunities for professional networking and for updating your knowledge and skills, by attending conferences and events organised by a range of bodies.
-For details of events and short courses see The Nutrition Society.
+Attending conferences and events held by a range of relevant professional bodies gives you opportunities for professional networking and for updating your knowledge and skills.
+For details of events and short courses, The Nutrition Society.

 Career prospects